derberg/manage-files-in-multiple-repositories/README.md

-# global-actions-support
+# Global Workflows Support
-GitHub Action that introduces support for global actions.
-Global actions are the one you update in just one repo and they are automatically updated in other repositories.
+GitHub Action that introduces support for global workflows.
+Global actions are the ones that you update in just one repo and then they are automatically updated in other repositories in your organization or user account.

+## Why I Created It?

+It seems like GitHub is [not going](https://github.community/t/plans-to-support-global-workflows-in-github-repository/17899) to support global workflows anytime soon.
+This is why I decided to create this action as I was just super tired editing the same workflow files in over 30 repositories manually.
+Actually, to be honest, I never did it, I never did it manually and could not imagine I do it.

+Maybe GitHub will support global workflows some day.
+I take it into account and suggest you to put global workflows in repository called `.github` because once GitHub starts supporting global workflows, they will for sure have to be located there.
+Read more about `.github` repository [here](https://docs.github.com/en/free-pro-team@latest/github/building-a-strong-community/creating-a-default-community-health-file).

+## Configuration

-## Limitations/Missing
+## Examples

 ## Development